 What to Look For . . .

-Whether you buy a bonsai tree, grow bonsai starters or begin with
+Whether you buy a bonsai tree or nursery stock, grow bonsai starters or begin with

 pre-bonsai ... this list of basics will help you select and create good